 Coronavirus Aid, Relief, and Economic Security Act

 The CARES Act was signed into law on March 27, 2020, in response to the 2020 COVID-19 pandemic.
 It includes temporary rules to provide tax savings to individuals and businesses affected by the economic slowdown resulting from efforts to slow the spread of the virus.
-Most CARES Act provisions are aimed at providing temporary but sustainable cash slow to individuals and businesses.
+Most CARES Act provisions are aimed at providing temporary but sustainable cash flow to individuals and businesses.
 The Act also includes some tax incentives designed to promote charitable giving.
-The new rules can significantly impact your estate plan as the country weathers COVID-19 pandemic.
+The new rules can significantly impact your estate plan as the country weathers the COVID-19 pandemic.

 The CARES Act includes new distribution and loan options for those adversely impacted by coronavirus.
 Most significantly, early distribution penalties will be waived under certain circumstances.

 RMD.
 Required Minimum Distributions (RMD) are waived for the calendar year 2020 for participants in 401(k), 403(a) and (b) plans, 457, and IRAs.
 Unfortunately, this is not available for defined benefit plans.
 Individuals who have already taken RMD for 2020 are not allowed to repay it into their retirement plan.
 However, these individuals may still avoid income tax on the RMD already received by rolling it over into a new IRA within 60 days of the distribution.

 Penalty-Free.
 The 10% early distribution penalty tax that would otherwise apply to the majority of distributions made before a participant turns age 59 ½ is waived for “coronavirus-related distributions” (CRD) made at any time during 2020 from qualified retirement plans for distributions of up to $100,000.
 The distribution option is permissive, not mandatory, for eligible plans such as IRAs, 401(k)s, 403(a) and (b) plans, and 457 plans.